 Roku offers other Roku streaming devices, but the main difference is that the other devices have boxes that sit somewhere in your home theater and connect to the TV via an HDMI cable.
 The Streaming Stick is entirely self-contained, and it plugs directly into your TV’s HDMI port.
 The Streaming Stick is the most compact Roku device available.

 Setting up a Roku Streaming Stick is very straightforward.
 You need to insert the Roku Streaming Stick in an unused HDMI input on the back of your television.
 Then turn the TV on and set it to the correct HDMI input for the Streaming Stick.

 You will need to insert batteries into the included remote control.
 Finally, using the remote, follow the on-screen instructions to connect your Streaming Stick to your Wi-Fi network.
 Create a Roku account, and then add the channels you want to watch.

 WHERE TO BUY ROKU

 We got our Roku Premiere Streaming Stick from Home Depot!
-We have really enjoyed using it the past few weeks and I think it is safe to say we are going to be keeping it.
-I have thought about getting another one to keep on the TV in the basement for the kids to use and adjust the apps it allows accordingly!
+We have really enjoyed using it the past few weeks.
+I think it is safe to say we are going to be keeping it.
+I have thought about getting another one.
+We would keep it on the TV in the basement for the kids to use.
+They can adjust the apps it allows accordingly!